colekev/colekev.github.io/_posts/2016-7-24-predicting-international-box-office-success.md

 Once I figured out how to access the director's and actor's move pages, I needed to decided what measure to use to gauge their previous foreign success.

-I need that I could only use metrics from film's released before the film being predicted for relevance for future predictions.
-Therefore I looked at only film's made within the five years prior to the film predicted, and calculated the average foreign percentage for each film's director and lead actor.
+I knew that I could only use metrics from films released before the film being predicted for relevance for future predictions.
+Therefore I looked at only films made within the five years prior to the film predicted, and calculated the average foreign percentage for each film's director and lead actor.

 ## Getting an Initial View